etcimon/botan-historical/README.md

 library [Botan](http://botan.randombit.net/), although the code is now in D. The commits are mirrored manually from C++ to D for any part that has not been rewritten.

-*This library does not currently compile.
-It is due for compilation testing on 14/dec/2014.*
+*This library does not currently compile, it is being tested thoroughly.*

 Usage
 -----